Skip to main content

 Completed custom home with coastal design in St. Petersburg

-With design-build, budget runs in parallel with design.
-Through multiple pencil-sharpening rotations, roughly 75% of line items are confirmed before permit submission — bringing total budget certainty to 90-95% before a single hammer swings.
+Because we run construction with our own carpenters and pair you with independent designers we've worked with for years, the budget runs in parallel with design instead of after it.
+Through multiple pencil-sharpening rotations and weekly budget reports, roughly 75% of line items are confirmed before permit submission, bringing total budget certainty to 90-95% before a single hammer swings.
+Free 48-hour estimates get you started at no risk.

 What a Custom Home Costs in St. Pete